ucsb-csw8/w24/_lab/lab02.md

 # Introduction

-Your first lab for this week is an introduction to writing Python code in `.py` files and making submissions to Gradescope's autograder.
+Your second lab will require you to write Python code in `.py` files and make submissions to Gradescope's autograder.
 You may choose to work with a partner if you like (but this is not required). **If you choose to work with a partner, please follow the instructions on recording who your partner is (explained below).
 Both you and your partner MUST make individual submissions on the Gradescope system to receive credit.**

 As stated in the syllabus, Gradescope labs will only have a 24-hour late window after the deadline.
 Submissions during the late window period will have an automatic 20% deduction from your assignment.
 We will only consider the most recent submission.